 Searching for the best hotels in Oahu for your upcoming vacation?
-You’ll find that a majority of the choice hotels are in Waikiki, but a few exceptional Oahu resorts are located just outside of this bustling Oahu lodging enclave.
+You’ll find that a majority of the choice hotels are in Waikiki, with a few exceptional Oahu resorts located just outside this bustling Oahu lodging.
 Whether you are looking for the best Oahu luxury hotels or searching for some of alternatively cheap Waikiki Hotels, there is a great selection for everyone!

 3 of the original Waikiki beach hotels that still remain standing today, still outshine the typical hotels in Oahu, with their old school charm, style, and exquisite details.
 Consider classic Oahu luxury hotels such as the Sheraton Moana Surfrider Hotel, The Pink Palace Royal Hawaiian and the Ilikai Hotel.

 Often referred as the “First lady of Waikiki”, the Moana Surfrider hasn’t skipped a beat since she was built in 1901.
 Take a journey back into history, and walk the same elegant hallways that legendary Shirley Temple, Bing Crosby, Frank Sinatra and others once did.